ironfugu/about-us/leading.md

 Level 1: Performing well at level
 Level 2: Exhibiting qualities of next level
 Level 3: Consistently displaying qualities of next level

+A more detailed model is described in our [performance](perf.md) reviews